 Be patient - remember that good things take time.

 Remember to celebrate every win - big and small!

 Creating the right team is the most effective way of achieving all of the above.
-From who you work with in the studio through to your publicist, management and tour manager… every single person on your team has to share your vision and empower you every step of the way!
+From who you work with at the studio through to your publicist, management, and tour manager… every single person on your team has to share your vision and empower you every step of the way!

 As for how this impacts the community, an artist’s network is more than just them and their fellow muso’s.
-An artist’s network expands through to their team and it’s a managers role to network and connect the dots to make things happen and ensure the right people are on their team.
+An artist’s network expands through to their team and it’s a manager's role to network and connects the dots to make things happen and ensure the right people are on their team.

 The music community is very tightly knit and the saying ‘everyone knows everyone’ rings very true!
 It’s important to stand together as a community and support each other and you’ll often find that managers support other managers in the very same way artists support other artists.
 It’s all part of forming supportive bonds and strengthening our local communities.

 WHAT KIND OF EVENTS DO YOU FEEL MAKE THE MOST IMPACT FOR AN ARTIST/SONGWRITER?
 WHAT'S THE FIRST STEP AN ARTIST SHOULD TAKE WHEN THINKING ABOUT HOSTING AN EVENT FOR THEIR BRAND?

 We find that songwriting camps can bring a lot of success to an artist/songwriter.
 From writing a hit through to forming new friendships, songwriting events are a huge part of talent and confidence development for any artist.